EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: Introduction

-To solve this problem, in this paper, we propose {\bf EvoAgent} (as shown in Figure \ref{fig_1}), a self-evolving agent with a continual World Model (WM), which can autonomously complete various LH tasks across environments through self-planning, self-control, and self-reflection, without human intervention.
-Our proposed EvoAgent contains three modules: i) The experience-driven task planner, which uses an LLM along with interaction experiences, to incorporate self-state into the planning phase and convert LH tasks into executable sub-tasks; ii) The WM-guided action controller, which leverages WM to generate low-level actions and incorporates a self-verification mechanism to update multimodal experiences. iii) The Curriculum Learning (CL) -based reflector, which implements a two-stage CL algorithm to select experiences for task-adaptive WM updates.
-Moreover, we propose a novel continual WM for EvoAgent as well.
-By utilizing a model-based online RL setup and closed-loop dynamics, EvoAgent is able to autonomously update the multimodal experience pool and world knowledge, filtering out invalid explorations and mitigating historical forgetting.
+To solve these challenges, in this paper, we propose {\bf EvolvingAgent} (as shown in Fig. \ref{fig_1}), a curriculum self-evolving agent with a continual World Model (WM), which can autonomously complete various LH tasks across environments through self-planning, self-control, and self-reflection, without human intervention.
+EvolvingAgent contains three modules: i) The experience-driven task planner, which uses an LLM along with multimodal experiences, to incorporate self-state into the planning phase and convert LH tasks into executable sub-tasks; ii) The WM-guided action controller, which leverages WM to generate low-level actions and incorporates a self-verification mechanism to update multimodal experiences. iii) The Curriculum Learning (CL) -based reflector, which implements a two-stage CL algorithm to select experiences for task-adaptive WM updates.
+By using a model-based online RL setup and building a planner-controller-reflector closed-loop dynamic, the continual WM for EvolvingAgent can autonomously update multimodal experiences and world knowledge, filtering out invalid explorations and mitigating historical forgetting.